 People eat navy beans mostly for their health.
 Some of their health benefits include: decreasing the risk of heart disease and stroke, stabilizing blood sugar levels, improving memory, and providing a rich source of fiber and iron.
 Navy beans make great sandwiches spreads.
 They are good in salads and soups.

 Red beans are oval-shaped and colored deep-red.
 Known also as adzuki beans, or red mung beans, their taste is nutty and sweet.
 Creole and Southern cuisines utilize red beans quite often.
 This is, in large, because of their many health benefits.

-Red beans are used interchangeably with red kidney beans oftentimes, because the two are so, so similar.
+Red beans are often used interchangeably with red kidney beans because the two are so similar.
 Red beans, it is believed, were cultivated in the Himalayas and in East Asia.
 They are now an epic local favorite in New Orleans, and they are used in various cuisines to make things like stew, soup, red bean curry, and hummus.